Prazdny, K.,

 UMD--TR3993, February 1999.

-WWW Version.
+WWW Link.
 Analysis based on a picture wrapped around a cylinder.
 Then apply this

 assumption to real data, residual flow is proportional to the 3D of